-JGrafchart is a freeware function chart editor and execution environment developed at the Department of Automatic Control, Lund University.
+JGrafchart is a freeware function chart editor and execution environment developed at the department.

-In this lab, only a subset of all elements in JGrafchart are available, and only what you need to know to be able to do the lab is described in this section.
+In this lab only a subset of all elements in JGrafchart are available and only what you might need to know to do the lab is described in this appendix.